 Some accept cash only, or you can buy tickets online.
 Dress appropriately for attractions located outdoors, because you'll be walking on dark trails in the woods.

 For the most thrills and chills, check out these creepy haunted houses in Nashville.
 And don't forget to pack a Halloween costume.

-The Bell Witch, one of the most vicious spirits ever documented in paranormal science, tormented the Bell Family Farm in Adams, Tenn., during the 1800s.
+The Bell Witch, one of the most vicious spirits ever documented in paranormal science, tormented the Bell Family Farm in Adams, Tennessee, during the 1800s.
 It is now said that the spirit haunts the nearby cave.
-On the National Register of Historic Places since 2008, Bell Witch Cave and a replica of the Bell Family's cabin can be toured from May through Oct.
-31. Special events during October include candlelight tours and haunted hayrides.
+On the National Register of Historic Places since 2008, Bell Witch Cave and a replica of the Bell Family's cabin can be toured from May through October.
+Special events during October include candlelight tours and haunted hayrides.

 Located in Gallatin, Bloody Acres is sure to scare even the toughest with its blood-drenched woods and vengeful spirits.
 Prepare to be frightened by ghouls as you walk the trails in the secluded woods.
 Dress appropriately.

 Take a journey into the depths of hell at Devil's Dungeon.
 This controversial haunted attraction in downtown Nashville is theatrical mayhem filled with spirits, demons, and the Devil himself.
 You'll be scared out of your wits by more than 30 horrifying scenes in this 20,000-square foot haunted house.
 This trip to the dungeon will haunt you long after you leave.

 04 of 09

 Expect the unexpected.
 Prepare for adrenaline rushes and levels of fear you won't soon forget.
 Creepy Hollow Haunted Woods in Spring Hill features a haunted house, haunted woods, zombie maze, wagon rides, bonfires, music, and concessions.
 It will definitely be an evening of fun and fright for adults and teens.Continue to 5 of 9 below.